Shipbuilding: Austronesia

-The first true ocean-going vessels were built by the Austronesian peoples during the Austronesian expansion (c.
-3000 BC).
-From Taiwan, they first settled the island of Luzon in the Philippines before migrating onwards to the rest of Island Southeast Asia and to Micronesia by 1500 BC, covering distances of thousands of kilometers of open ocean.
-This was followed by later migrations even further onward; reaching Madagascar in the Indian Ocean and New Zealand and Easter Island in the Pacific Ocean at its furthest extent, possibly even reaching the Americas.
+The Austronesian expansion, which began c.
+3000 BC with migration from Taiwan to the island of Luzon in the Philippines, spread across Island Southeast Asia.
+Then, between 1500 BC and 1500 AD they settled uninhabited islands of the Pacific, and also sailed westward to Madagascar.
+This is associated with distinctive maritime technology: lashed lug construction techniques (both in outrigger canoes and in large planked sailing vessels), various types of outrigger and twin-hulled canoes and a range of sailing rigs that included the crab claw sail.
+The origins of this technology is difficult to date, relying largely on linguistics (studying the words for parts of boats), the written comments of people from other cultures, including the observations of European explorers at the time of first contact and the later more systematic ethnographic observations of the types of craft in use.
+There is only a small body of archaeological evidence available.
+Since Island Southeast Asia contained effective maritime transport between its very large number of islands long before Austronesian seafaring, it is argued that Austronesians adopted an existing maritime technology from the existing inhabitants of this region.

-Austronesians invented unique ship technologies like catamarans, outrigger boats, lashed-lug boatbuilding techniques, crab claw sails, and tanja sails; as well as oceanic navigation techniques.
-They also invented sewn-plank techniques independently.
 Austronesian ships varied from simple canoes to large multihull ships.
 The simplest form of all ancestral Austronesian boats had five parts.
 The bottom part consists of a single piece of hollowed-out log.
 At the sides were two planks, and two horseshoe-shaped wood pieces formed the prow and stern.
 These were fitted tightly together edge-to-edge with dowels inserted into holes in between, and then lashed to each other with ropes (made from rattan or fiber) wrapped around protruding lugs on the planks.
 This characteristic and ancient Austronesian boatbuilding practice is known as the "lashed-lug" technique.
 They were commonly caulked with pastes made from various plants as well as tapa bark and fibres which would expand when wet, further tightening joints and making the hull watertight.
 They formed the shell of the boat, which was then reinforced by horizontal ribs.
 Shipwrecks of Austronesian ships can be identified from this construction as well as the absence of metal nails.
 Austronesian ships traditionally had no central rudders but were instead steered using an oar on one side.